The Ian Potter Foundation makes grants across a broad range of sectors and endeavours. Grants are made under the following funding areas:

 Please note that in the indigenous sector the Foundation is currently only funding major, strategic programs.

 Program areas may also have specific exclusions.
-Please check the relevant program area under What We Support.
+Please check the relevant funding area pages.

 Auspicing refers to the practice of an ineligible organisation (one that does not have DGR and TCC status) applying to the Foundation via an eligible organisation.
 Auspicing arrangements are excluded under the Foundation's guidelines.